AI for surgical planning

 DASI have 4 published patent families, with the earliest filing being in June 2021.
 Given their Ohio base and the large market size, it is no surprise that DASI filed their first applications in the US.

-So far, only 1 of the 4 PCT applications has reached the 30/31 month deadline to enter the national/regional phase.
-In this one case, DASI have entered the national/regional phase in Australia, Canada, Europe and Japan, following a typical patent filing strategy targeting the major healthcare markets.
+In order to pursue protection abroad, they subsequently filed corresponding PCT applications.
+At the time of writing, 3 of the 4 PCT applications have entered the national/regional phase.
+In all three of these cases, DASI have entered the national/regional phase in Australia, Europe and Japan, following a typical patent filing strategy that targets the major healthcare markets.
+National phases have also been entered in Canda and India, although not for every application.

-The US case in this family (US2022392642A1) faced a series of challenges at the USPTO, with the first office action rejecting the claims due to non-patentable subject matter, lack of sufficiency and clarity, and obviousness.
+The prosecution of these applications in the US offers some insight into the strategy adopted by DASI.
+One application (US2022392642A1) faced a series of challenges at the USPTO, with the first office action rejecting the claims due to non-patentable subject matter, lack of sufficiency and clarity, and obviousness.
 A series of amendments to the independent claims was made in a single response, successfully overcoming all rejections, such that a notice of allowance was issued less than 5 months after the first office action.
-It remains to be seen if DASI follow this approach in other jurisdictions.
-Decisive factors in DASI’s patent strategy of pursuing patent protection domestically and abroad are likely to be the rapid increase in TAVI procedures, as well as the fast-moving nature of AI related systems.
+Another application (US2024050157A1) proceeded to grant in the US within 8 months of filing, without any substantive amendments required.
+Several other US applications remain under prosecution.

-For those operating in the AI MedTech sector, there is significant opportunity to leverage AI for image analysis, allowing the generation of accurate patient-specific models.
+For those operating in the AI & MedTech sector, there is significant opportunity to leverage AI for image analysis, allowing the generation of accurate patient-specific models.
 As shown by DASI Simulations, these models can then be used to further support surgeons by providing prediction capabilities.
 This is of particular relevance in relatively new procedures such as TAVI surgery.

 "The MedTech industry has an extremely fast-paced nature, gaining rapid patent protection can be key to establishing one’s position in the market."